Computer Science Department,

 [Home] [CV] [Publication] [Activities]

-For prospective students: If you are interested in working with me as a PhD student,
+We are recruiting!
+For prospective students: If you are interested in working with me as a PhD student, in Algorithms, Databases, and/or Machine Learning,

 please send an email to firstname.lastname@example.org.
-See here for the recruit advertisement.
+Fully funded RA positions available.

 I am organizing Theory Seminar.
 If you wish to give a talk at our seminar, or to join our mailing list please contact me.